top of page

 Early Childhood Rocks is a nonprofit organization dedicated to changing the world through early childhood education

-Nanci J Bradley is an early childhood and family educator, author, teacher, family aerobics instructor, and an all-around fun-loving person.
-She believes in the power of sleep, healthy eating, lifelong learning, and most of all, PLAY! (click on the word) She studied early childhood ed at Triton College and received her BS in education in 1986 from NIU.
+Nanci J Bradley is an early childhood and family educator, author, teacher, family aerobics instructor, and all-around fun-loving person.
+She believes in the power of sleep, healthy eating, lifelong learning, and most of all, PLAY! (click on the word) She studied early childhood education at Triton College and received her BS in education in 1986 from NIU.
 She received her MA in human development from Pacific Oaks College in 2011.
 She lives and teaches in Madison WI.

 bottom of page